 The most important thing is to make sure that they understand the risks.
 Children are far more likely to follow rules regarding internet safety if they understand why they are in place.
-You can approach this in an age appropriate manner, though it’s important to note that if a child is too young to understand the true risks of social networking platforms and chat rooms, they are perhaps too young to be accessing these sites at all.
+Internet access for kids can be a complex and changing topic, so you might need to research what the risks, benefits and issues are for yourself.
+Then, you can approach this in an age appropriate manner, though it’s important to note that if a child is too young to understand the true risks of social networking platforms and chat rooms, they are perhaps too young to be accessing these sites at all.
 If your child is old enough to be using social media you should explain why they shouldn’t accept friend requests from strangers and why they should be careful what sort of information they share and who they share it to.
 Naivety online makes children a target for scams, predators and bullying.
 Equipping children with information can help them keep themselves safe.
 Most importantly it is important that your child knows that they should tell you if anything ever makes them feel uncomfortable or if they are unsure about anything online.

 Once your child understands the potential threats it is important to lay out a set of ground rules and put measures in place to minimise the risk.
 You can set parental controls on your broadband and also on your child’s device to limit what they have access to.
+Vulnerability assessment is a method by which you can identify various threats in the computer system.
+You can get this service at https://www.sapphire.net/mss/vulnerability-management/.
 The rules you put in place will probably depend on your child’s age.
 For younger children you may decide that they can only use the internet in a communal family room, or that they must share all passwords with a parent.
 You may trust older kids to have a little more privacy online, but it is still important to establish a code of conduct for them to follow in regards to the information they share, what they are looking at and who they are connecting with.
 Communication is so important to help you monitor your child’s safety online, if you have an idea about what sort of sites they are accessing you will be able to look out for any red flags, we suggest visiting this great site to learn more about cybersecurity.